claresudbery/clare-wiki-ably/pages/coding/infra/cmd/vim.md

 permalink: /pages/coding/infra/cmd/Vim
 ---

+## What to do if you get stuck in a VIM editor

+These instructions are based on what you see when you run `git commit` without giving a commit message.

+Quick Guide:

+- Type `i` to get into insert mode	(no need for colon)
+  - (if it’s worked, you’ll see “-- INSERT --” at bottom of screen
+- Type your commit message
+- Click Esc
+- Type `:wq`
+  - This means Quit and save
+  - (`w` means write, and `q` means quit)
+- Hit Enter

 ## Misc
   - [Vim cheat sheet](http://hamwaves.com/vim.tutorial/images/vim.en.png)
   - Great [online “Vim Adventures” game](https://vim-adventures.com/) you can use to learn Vim: